larsks/rhel-osp-upgrade-docs/upgrade-2.md

 # Post-upgrade

-You will want to perform a [final package upgrade][final] to ensure that all your installed packages are at the latest version.
+Perform a [final package upgrade][final] to ensure that all of your installed packages are at the latest version.

 [final]: final-package-upgrade.html